Focused on CPR Quality

 High-quality CPR improves survival from cardiac arrest, and rescuers need to “maximize the quality of CPR” to save more lives.1,2

 High-quality CPR Defined

 High quality means providing compressions at the proper depth and rate, making sure not to lean on the chest, and keeping interruptions to an absolute minimum.
-In its 2015 Guidelines, the American Heart Association identifies five critical components required to provide high-quality CPR:
+In its 2015 Guidelines, the American Heart Association and the European Resuscitation Council identify five critical components required to provide high-quality CPR:

 Tools to Improve CPR Performance